nightscout/trio-docs/docs/EN/operate/build.md

 This script is similar to the script used to build Loop.
 Extensive instructions for that script are provided at these links: [LoopDocs: Build Select Script](https://loopkit.github.io/loopdocs/build/step14/#build-select-script) and [Loop and Learn: Build Select Script](https://www.loopandlearn.org/build-select/).

 If you need additional information, review those links and then return.
-The **BuildOpen-iAPS** script is initiated using the commands listed above.
+The [**Build Open-iAPS**](https://github.com/loopandlearn/lnl-scripts/tree/oi) script is initiated using the commands listed above.

-### Build Errors
+#### Build Errors

 If you encounter any build issues, please look at the [LoopDocs Build](https://loopkit.github.io/loopdocs/build/build_errors/) errors page.
 Only some things on that page are relevant for building Open-iAPS, but many potential issues will likely be covered there.
 You will also get helpful advice about what info to provide if you need to ask for help.
 When you have identified the error message(s), you can use the search tool in LoopDocs to see if your error is mentioned.